-The Petroglyph National Monument is one of Albuquerque's treasures.
-Though the Monument's lava itself is prehistoric and the petroglyphs pecked into that rock are largely pre-Columbian, the monument itself dates only to 1990.
+Continue along Unser to Western Trail and Unser (8.4 miles), where you'll see the corner of Chaparral Elementary School and its large playground.
+West of Unser, Western Trail twists to the north to the visitor center of Petroglyphs dates only to 1990.
 Forward-looking Albuquerqueans foresaw the encroachment of "civilization" on this area, and, during the 1970s and 1980s, worked unceasingly toward preservation of the land and its remarkable collection of rock images.
 Leaders of the decades-long process, including activists Ruth Eisenberg and Ike Eastvold, received an early victory when, in 1977, developer D.W.
 Falls, whose "Volcano Cliffs" housing units came close to the lava, gave a hilly tract, studded with lava and petroglyphs, to the city of Albuquerque to be preserved.
-Called Boca Negra (black mouth) Park, this part of what is now the monument sits about two miles west of the Monument's visitor center(a brief detour off the trail we'll be taking, and is the only part of the park to have an entrance fee.
-A steep paved trail from the parking lot at the base of the cliff leads you to many petroglyphs among the lava on the 74 acres that Fall deeded to the city.
+Called Boca Negra (black mouth) Park, this part of what is now the monument sits about two miles north of the Monument's visitor center (a brief detour off the trail we'll be taking) and is the only part of the park to have a small entrance fee.
+Steep, paved Mesa Point Trail from the parking lot at the base of the cliff leads you to some 100 petroglyphs among the lava on the 74 acres that Fall deeded to the city; two shorter trails off the same loop take you to see other petroglyphs along the cliff's lower slope.